ShamScripts/ShamScripts/README.md

 --->

 # ShamScripts
-Welcome to **ShamScripts**—a curated collection of technical projects and scripts that highlight my skills and dedication to coding.
+Hi!!
+This is Shambhavi Jha .
+Welcome to my github page **ShamScripts**—a curated collection of technical projects and scripts that highlight my skills and dedication to coding.
 Explore innovative solutions and tools designed to solve real-world problems.

 ---